seeusman1/Thesis-rvex-rewrite/README.md

     VSIM x> run 100 ms

-Serial/debug output from the program is piped to the transcript, so after some time, you should see (for instance)
+Serial/debug output from the program is piped to the transcript, so after some time, you should see (for instance) the following appear:

     # ucbqsort-fast: success

-appear.

 You can change the core and cache configuration in design/testbench.vhd using the RCFG and CCFG constants.
 If you've changed only VHDL and want to restart